 The principles work regardless of your context.

-The programme teaches:
+The course teaches:

 • How to coach and develop people (works for any team)